How to Become an Achievement Developer

-After creating some achievements, promote them to Unofficial and then contact a @mod or @code-reviewer on our Discord server (if you don't use Discord, send a message to RAdmin) and ask them to find someone to review your work.
+After creating some achievements, upload them to Unofficial and then contact a @mod or @code-reviewer on our Discord server (if you don't use Discord, send a message to RAdmin) and ask them to find someone to review your work.

 Again, it's extremely important that you are open to receive constructive criticism and helpful advice from the community at any time.